 The Canadian Nurses Association (CNA) established its Choosing Wisely Canada nursing list by convening a 12-member nursing working group (NWG) of diverse nurse experts from across Canada representing a broad range of geographical regions, practice settings and experience.
 The NWG began considering its potential list by reviewing existing recommendations, including items from Choosing Wisely Canada's specialty societies and the American Academy of Nursing (AAN) Choosing Wisely® list, which had already undergone rigorous evidence reviews.
 In addition, members brought forward recommendations on new evidence-based items.
 The NWG appraised 195 items for relevance to nursing using a structured process developed for this work.
 Each of these (171 Choosing Wisely Canada physician-related items, 15 AAN Choosing Wisely items and nine independently submitted items) was appraised by two independent reviewers.
 Using a modified Delphi process for the next two rounds of revision, the group then refined and adapted 36 items until reaching consensus on a final nine-item list.
-A literature review was conducted to confirm the evidence for these items, and supporting nursing research was added where appropriate.
-Subsequently, the final list underwent extensive consultation, in which further input was obtained from nursing experts in patient safety, various members of the Canadian Network of Nursing Specialties, CNA, its jurisdictional members and patient advocates.
+A literature review was conducted to confirm the evidence for these items, and supporting nursing experts in patient safety, various members of the Canadian Network of Nursing Specialties, CNA, its jurisdictional members and patient advocates.
 In November 2016, the Choosing Wisely Canada nursing list was presented to CNA's board of directors, who gave it their full endorsement and support.